loeiten/ml_nanodegree_capstone/capstone_proposal.md

 * The amount of features, i.e. how far back would we need to look in order to obtain reasonable results.

-Finally the full pipeline of training, cleaning and predicting will be made.
+Finally, the full pipeline of training, cleaning and predicting will be made.

 ### Additional resources